pyladieshamburg/getting-started-with-python/terminal_tricks.md

 ## Select Your Theme

-Now you are using the bobby Russel theme... but you can try different ones [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)
+Now you are using the Bobby Russel theme... but you can try different ones [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)

-    Try changing to "cloud", in your ~/.zshrc file
+    Try changing to "cloud", in your ~/.zshrc file by editing this line:  ZSH_THEME="cloud"